aadityasingh/icl-dynamics/README.md

 <a name="contributors"></a>
 ## Contributors

 The primary creator and maintainer of this code was Aaditya Singh.
-Ted Moskovitz also contributed to various parts (model, data samplers, training).
+Ted Moskovitz and Sara Dragutinovic also contributed to various parts (model, data samplers, training).
 The code was based off an earlier transformer implementation by Erin Grant.
 A special thanks to Stephanie Chan, who all this work was done in close collaboration with.
-The overall project was supervised by Andrew Saxe and Felix Hill, with Andrew Saxe also contributing some code for the tensor product toy model.
+The overall project was supervised by Andrew Saxe and Felix Hill, with Andrew Saxe also contributing some code for the first iteration of the tensor product toy model.